fltk/fltk/README.OSX.txt

   http://www.fltk.org/software.php

-If you are familiar with "subversion" and like to stay current with you version, you will find the subversion access parameters at the bottom of that page.
+If you are familiar with "subversion" and like to stay current with your version, you will find the subversion access parameters at the bottom of that page.
 Unpack FLTK into a convinient location.
-I like to have everything in my dev
+I like to have everything in my dev directory:
-directory:

   cd
   mkdir dev